-Refer to note 4(a), note 5, note 6 and note 23 to the consolidated financial statements.
+Refer to notes 4(a), 5, 6 and 24 to the consolidated financial statements.

-For the year ended 31 December 2023, segment results from marine construction works and general construction contracting services amounted to a loss of HK\$62,383,000 and a profit of HK\$65,111,000 respectively.
+For the year ended 31 December 2024, segment results from marine construction works and general construction contracting services amounted to a loss of HK\$53,685,000 and a profit of HK\$30,366,000, respectively.

-The Group applied the input method in recognising the revenue from construction contracts over time by reference to the Group's efforts or inputs to the satisfaction on a performance obligation relative to the total expected inputs to the satisfaction of the performance obligation.
+The Group applied the input method in recognising the revenue from construction contracts over time by reference to the Group's inputs to the satisfaction on a performance obligation relative to the total expected inputs to the satisfaction of the performance obligation.

 Recognition of profit on construction contracts is based on the recognised revenue and estimates of budgeted gross profit as well as the expected recovery of costs arising from additional work performed throughout the contracts, for which significant management judgement and estimates are involved.
-Our procedures in relation to management's accounting for the progress towards complete satisfaction of the performance obligation, estimated costs and profit recognition of construction contracts included: